 As seen from some of the examples of how people will be affected by UK welfare reform, many people will find their income considerably diminished.
 As incomes drop and benefit support is reduced or removed, it is public services and advice providers that people will turn to.
-However, due to wider spending cuts in the public sector, these services will be required to cope with this extra demand alongside diminishing budget and resources.
+However, due to wider spending cuts in the public sector; these services will be required to cope with this extra demand alongside diminishing budget and resources.
 As a result, many people in Scotland will experience cuts in benefit payments as public and voluntary services struggle to maintain services to them.
 Local authorities and voluntary organisations have a shared agenda in helping local people avoid crisis point and working together to achieve the best outcome.
 Cuts in funding to voluntary organisations would work against this shared agenda.

+Welfare reform will impact on the services most needed; on the budgets of local authorities and the Scottish Government.
 Local government and voluntary services may have to pick up the pieces for those affected by welfare reform - all on a shrinking budget.